MinnPost/google-sheet-to-json-api/README.md

 ### Amazon S3 configuration

 To upload a file to S3, fill in these `.env` values to match your S3 account.
-If S3 is enabled, URLs for your files will be `https://s3.amazonaws.com/[bucket]/folder/cachekey.json`.
+If S3 is enabled, URLs for your files will be `https://s3.amazonaws.com/[your bucket]/[your folder]/[this spreadsheet's cachekey].json`.

 - `AWS_ACCESS_KEY_ID`
 - `AWS_SECRET_ACCESS_KEY`